What does Gregory mean?

 Presented below is the baby name popularity of Gregory for boys.
 Gregory reached its top position of #23 in the U.S. during 1960-1969, and is presently at #316.
 (Top 1000 Baby Names Records, 2014)

-Shown below is an analysis of the usage of Gregory and corresponding names.
 Gregorio, Gregor, Greggory, Gregg and Greg are the prominent variation forms of Gregory (#316 a year ago).
-Usage of this boy name reached its apex during the years 1960-1969 and has become significantly less since, with the versions Gregorio, Greggory, Gregg and Greg becoming less stylish.
+Usage of these boy names reached its apex during 1960-1969 (usage of 0.5328%) and has become significantly less since (usage 0.114%, down 78.6%), with the versions Greg, Gregg, Greggory and Gregorio becoming less stylish.
 Gregory (#316) is the most chic name for newborns in this list.
+Shown below is an analysis of the usage of Gregory and corresponding names.
 (Top 1000 Baby Names Records, 2014)